Pennsylvania Route 117: Route description

-PA 117 begins at an interchange with the US 322/PA 72 freeway in the borough of Cornwall in Lebanon County, heading west as a two-lane undivided road.
+PA 117 begins at a partial cloverleaf interchange with the US 322/PA 72 freeway in the borough of Cornwall in Lebanon County, heading west as a two-lane undivided road.
 East of this interchange, Ironmaster Road continues into Cornwall.
 From this point, the route heads west into West Cornwall Township and runs southwest through forested areas in the South Mountain range parallel to the Conewago Creek and Lebanon Valley Rail Trail, which run to the north of the road.
 The road curves west and southwest again, passing to the north of the community of Mount Gretna Heights.
 PA 117 runs near the northwestern border of the borough of Mount Gretna as it passes between wooded residential areas to the southeast and Conewago Lake to the northwest, with the name becoming Mt.
 Gretna Road.
 The road enters South Londonderry Township and winds west through more forests, running parallel to the Conewago Creek and eventually the Lebanon Valley Rail Trail.
 In the community of Colebrook, the route turns north onto Mt.
 Wilson Road, crossing the rail trail, and passes homes before it comes to an intersection with PA 241.
 At this point, PA 241 turns north for a concurrency with PA 117, and the two routes head northwest across the creek and through farm fields.

 PA 117 splits from PA 241 by heading west on South Forge Road, passing through a mix of farmland and woodland with some homes.
 The road curves northwest and runs through forested areas with some fields, passing to the southwest of a wooded residential neighborhood.
 The route passes through a corner of South Annville Township before it continues back into South Londonderry Township and passes through farmland with some trees and homes.
-PA 117 turns north and passes near residential subdivisions and some farms before it comes to a junction with US 322 to the east of the community of Campbelltown.
+PA 117 turns north into the Lebanon Valley and passes near residential subdivisions and some farms before it comes to a junction with US 322 to the east of the community of Campbelltown.
 Past this intersection, the route heads through agricultural areas with some residential development to the west of the road, intersecting Northside Drive at a roundabout.
 The road passes to the east of the Reigle Field airport and continues through farmland with some development as it enters North Londondery Township.
 PA 117 heads into residential areas and turns to the north-northwest, crossing into the borough of Palmyra.
 The route passes more homes before it reaches its northern terminus at US 422 in a commercial area.
 Past this intersection, the road continues north as unnumbered North Forge Road.